VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Status Reports/Megan_Spiers.md

 - Sucessfully got unity to switch scenes and play fade in animation when a button on a UI is pressed
 ### Issues
 - Unity only plays the fade in animation and not the fade out animation so scene transtion is still more jarring than desired

+## Week Eight

+### Tasks
+- Update UI to respond to hover and be more user friendly
+- Research about UI's in Unity
+### Accomplishments
+- Fixed Animation Issue
+- Set up scene transition main menu screen and space scene
+### Issues
+- N/A